 In any type of food business, the first few months or years are always the toughest.

-Without prior experience, you are left to your own devices.
+Without prior experience, you will be left to your own devices.
 Therefore, you are more likely to commit many mistakes along the way.

-But with grit, you can get through this phase and let experience become your own teacher.
+But with grit, you can get through this phase and let the experience become your own teacher.

 For starting entrepreneurs who want to minimize risks, you can franchise a bakery business with a ready system and proven track record.